The Medical City Ortigas: History

-The hospital was among several hospitals in Metro Manila which catered to COVID-19 patients during the 2020 coronavirus pandemic in the Philippines with the facility exceeding capacity at one point.
+The hospital was among several hospitals in Metro Manila which catered to COVID-19 patients during the COVID-19 pandemic in the Philippines with the facility exceeding capacity at one point.
 By April 2020, the hospital is already among the COVID-19 testing centers in the country.

+Notable patients

+As one of the prominent hospitals in Metro Manila and the Philippines as a whole, The Medical City Ortigas has treated several famous Filipino public figures, and is also the place where some of them died.
+Notable people who died in TMC Ortigas include rapper Francis Magalona in 2009, impeached former Chief Justice Renato Corona in 2016, and National Artist for Film and Broadcast Arts Nora Aunor in 2025.